31-33/juryroom/imports/api/README.md

 `actionCollapse`: *Stores the full history of every comment that was collapsed/uncollapsed by a user participating in this discussion.
 Consists of the `userId` making the action, the `commentId` being collapsed, a boolean (`collapsed`) specifying whether the action was collapsing or uncollapsing the comment, and the `dateTime` at which the action was made. **Note: State of which users currently have a comment collapsed is stored on the comment itself.***

 `votes`: *Stores a collection of votes made within this discussion.
-Each item in this collection is a string, which uniquely identifies an entry in the Votes collection.
-More detail about the vote may be found there.*
+Each entry refers to a separate vote that takes place within this discussion, and includes the `voteId` of the entry in the Votes collection for this vote, and the `commentId` for the comment that was voted upon.*

 `activeVote`: *The currently active vote for this discussion.
 Undefined if/when no active vote is taking place.*